TWiStErRob/PhilHackerBlogSource/content/post/how-passion-for-programming-can-make-us-worse.md

 1. Builder vs. Market quality mismatch, which leads to wasted effort.
 1. Excessive specialization

+These are all mistakes I've personally made, and while I don't think there's a _necessary_ connection between passion for programming and these mistakes, I do think that my passion played a causal role in explaining these mistakes in my particular case.
+I thought this was counter-intuitive and worth sharing in case others find themselves in similar circumstances.

-Let's look at each of these in detail.
+Let's look at each of these mistakes in detail.

 ### Domain Neglect